FrederikTobner/cellox.vim/README.md

 Plug 'FrederikTobner/cellox.vim'
 ```

-and then run PlugInstall.
+and then run `PlugInstall`.

 ## Usage

+Typing the command `:CelloxRun` interprets the current script.
-Typing the command :CelloxRun interprets the current script
+Typing the command `:CelloxStoreChunk` converts the current script to bytecode and stores the intermediate representation as a chunk file.